y2k-key/zentelai/README.md

 ## v1.0.1 - v1.2.8 (2023 - 2024)

-After incorporating feedback from the user community, the Geoweaver team released new versions.
+After incorporating feedback from the user community, the ZentelAI team released new versions.
 This major update focused on performance improvements and added several highly requested features:

 * Log output is real time and web socket channels are untangled.
 * Made the local logging real time.
-* Created a macOS App for Geoweaver.
+* Created a macOS App for ZentelAI.
 * Ability to Restore workflow.
 * Run maven tests on github actions.

-These versions solidified Geoweaver's position as a powerful open-source GIS solution and attracted interest from various industries and research institutions.
+These versions solidified ZentelAI's position as a powerful open-source GIS solution and attracted interest from various industries and research institutions.

 ## v1.3.0 - v1.6.1 (2024)